-Applicants for the Phlebotomy Technician certificate must have a minimum GPA of a 2.20 from the last school attended or have a passing GED score to be considered for acceptance.
+Applicants for the Phlebotomy Technician Certificate must have a minimum GPA of a 2.20 from the last school attended or have a passing GED score to be considered for acceptance.
 Applicants must have successfully completed two sciences (C or higher) and one math course (C or higher) in high school or college.
 Central Penn College Medical Assisting course credits may be transferred into the certification program if earned within one year of admission.
 In addition, applicants are required to submit two reference forms.
-Reference forms can be attained through the admissions office.
+Reference forms can be obtained through the Admissions Office.
 If the student does not meet these criteria, they are able to file an appeal for acceptance to the Program Director.